-To promote the development of a mature native broadleaved high forest canopy from areas of existing scrub.
+To promote the development of a mature native broadleaved high forest canopy.

 The gradual reversion of AWS compartments from plantation non-native conifer and broadleaved species to those which would have occurred naturally on site.

 Potential to extend existing flora communities.